Whether at home or in your home away from home, always be careful about sharing your personal financial information over the Internet.

 In this space, you get what you pay for.
 With tens-of-millions of new pieces of malware developed each year, you need a team of dedicated professionals to keep the software effective.
 A paid subscription is well worth it.

-Next, use that subscription and keep the software AND the virus definitions/signatures up-to-date.
+Next, use that subscription and keep the software and the virus definitions/signatures up-to-date.
 Use auto-update options within the software to check at least daily for updates to both.
 There are some days when vendors release thousands of new definitions/signatures through-out a given day – timing is everything if a new piece of malware is on the rampage!

 Any time you use USB thumb drives (or other removable media) run a "full scan" on it.
 Often you will have such an option if you right-click on the drive letter in your explorer window.
 Be sure this is the first thing you do after connecting it to your system.
 Keep in mind that portable media like USB devices can carry all sorts of malware so make sure, even before plugging it in, you know where it came from.